2StepsFr0mHell/playground-tmrm88wq/markdowns/welcome.md

 You're required to submit your bot to the arena of the game to be ranked against other players.
 Our system automatically play matches between bots in the arena every time a new bot, or a new version of a bot is submitted.

 Here's a [guide to get started in bot programming games](https://www.codingame.com/playgrounds/53785/tutorial-for-bot-programming-on-codingame).
 It's actually simpler than it looks!

+# Contributing to CodinGame

+Most CodinGame puzzles are created and moderated by the community itself.
+Check [how you can contribute](https://www.codingame.com/playgrounds/40701/contribute---help/why-contribute) too to our platform and its amazing community.

 # Getting help